6 Traditional Christmas Plants: From Poinsettia to Ivy

 1) Poinsettia: The Quintessential Christmas Star

-Poinsettias are perhaps the most iconic of Christmas plants, known for their vibrant red and green foliage.
-Named after Joel Poinsett, the first U.S. ambassador to Mexico who introduced them to America in the 1820s, these plants symbolize goodwill and cheer.
-In Mexico, they are called "La Flor de Nochebuena," meaning "the flower of the Holy Night," reflecting their association with Christmas celebrations.
+Known for its vibrant red and green foliage, the poinsettia is the most iconic Christmas plant.
+Named after Joel Poinsett, who introduced it to America in the 1820s, it symbolizes goodwill and cheer.
+In Mexico, it’s called "La Flor de Nochebuena," or "the flower of the Holy Night."

 Care Tips: Poinsettias thrive in bright, indirect light and should be kept in temperatures between 15 and 22 degrees Celsius.
 Water them when the top inch of soil feels dry, but avoid letting them sit in water to prevent root rot.